Jaitomar28/Electricity-Billing-System/README.md

-<h2>Java Project on "ELECTRICITY BILLING SYSTEM" using JAVA Core concpets like Swing and AWT"
+<h2>Java Project on "ELECTRICITY BILLING SYSTEM" using JAVA Core concepts like Swing and AWT"